-Our design matrix (IMP/001/107) has been written in the form of a Code of Practice.
-This provides full details of what can and cannot be connected to our existing distribution network, along with any design limitations and indications of where a Point of Connection determination must be referred for a full technical assessment, either by the ICP or Northern Powergrid.
+Our standard design rules code of practice (IMP/001/911/002) provides full details of what can and cannot be connected to our existing distribution network, along with any design limitations and indications of where a Point of Connection determination must be referred for a full technical assessment, either by the ICP or Northern Powergrid.

-This design matrix is not reliant upon access to capacity data as the Code of Practice has been developed and written in such a way that, if an ICP follows the rules, any subsequent capacity-related issues will be addressed and covered directly by Northern Powergrid.
+This design matrix is not reliant upon access to capacity data as the code of practice has been developed and written in such a way that, if an ICP follows the rules, any subsequent capacity-related issues will be addressed and covered directly by Northern Powergrid.